-Wildlife conservation is the primary reason for our involvement in wildlife photography.
-As such, we place the welfare and value of our subjects above the value of any photograph of them.
-This philosophy is embodied in our Wildlife FIRST rules of conduct that guide our actions during all our photo tours.
+Wildlife conservation is the primary reason for my involvement in wildlife photography and for running photo tours.
+As such, I place the welfare and value of our subjects above the value of any photograph of them.
+This philosophy is embodied in my Wildlife FIRST! rules of conduct that guide our collective actions during all my photo tours.
 These four simple ethical rules state that: